gramoli/gramoli.github.io/_posts/2026-02-15-leaderless-consensus.md

 ### The bottleneck effect

 In a leader-based context, the leader would typically send some data item (be it a block or a general value) to everyone in order for them to agree on it.
-In a WAN where the broadcast primitive does not exist at the IP layer, the leader has to send repeatedly the same information to different recipients.
+In a WAN, where the broadcast primitive does not exist at the IP layer, the leader has to send repeatedly the same information to different recipients.
 Therefore, when the number of nodes grow, so does the amount of data the leader has to send.
 The network interface of the leader then becomes the bottleneck.
 Although they are alternatives that try to minimize this bottleneck effect where the leader does not send all the